 Standard & Poor’s placed the airline’s BBB rating on review for a possible downgrade on June 8.
 The company and Southwest Airlines Co.
-(LUV) are the only two carriers worldwide to have investment grade ratings from both S&P and Moody’s Investors Service.
+(LUV:US) are the only two carriers worldwide to have investment grade ratings from both S&P and Moody’s Investors Service.

 S&P’s 90-day review period for Qantas expires today.
 It can be extended, spokesman Richard Noonan said this week.
 The ratings company will probably need more details on the financial side of the deal before it can complete its review, BT’s Bensan said.